Ensembles

 UpFront!

 The UpFront Choir is comprised of all choral music education majors in the UNT program.
 It is a peer-led ensemble that offers junior and senior choral music education students the opportunity to conduct a collegiate choir and gain experience teaching choral music before their student teaching semester.
-This ensemble, unique to UNT and a national model, is student led, and supervised by Dr. Jessica Nápoles, Dr. Jamey Kelley, and Dr. Kristina Caswell MacMullen.
+This ensemble, unique to UNT and a national model, is student led, and supervised by Jessica Nápoles and Jamey Kelley.
 UpFront regularly performs in service to the Denton community.
 Committed to service in the College of Music and the profession, members of UpFront engage in freshman mentoring initiatives, collaborations with local public schools offering voice lessons to students, professional development trips to TMEA, and tutoring sessions in music theory and aural skills to music majors.
 Our aim is to be sure that all choral music education majors have a support system in each other and with the faculty, seeking consistently to uphold high standards for teaching and building community.

 Director